Waqar351/4_intelligence/Readme.txt

-The codes for Question 1 and Question 2 & 3 are implemented in 3 files:
+The codes for Question 1 and Question 2 & 3 are implemented in total 4 (.py) files:
+Out of 4, 3 files are used to run for generating the results.

 #........................................................
 1) descriptive_analysis.py